SkymouseStudios/skymse-jekyll/_drafts/how-to-love-your-employees.md

 The problem really?
 The older generation of the corporate world hates that we know how things should be done.
 We aren’t just some lazy demographic.
 We are a demographic that values balance, and we are sick of the corporate closed-mindedness.
 We want to get things done.
 We want to change the world.
 We want to rock business, but we want to be happy while doing  it.
 We spend so much of our lives working.
 It's time to step up your amenities guys.
 Happy employees are productive employees.
 Don't lose them because they are unhappy.

-Below is a few ways to create a company worth working for, and to prevent those valued employees from leaving you.
+Below are a few ways to create a company worth working for, and to prevent  valued employees from leaving you.

 ![laptops-work-remotework-computers-coworking](/uploads/marvin-meyer-571072-unsplash.jpg "laptop-workspace-technology-desk")

-**You Never Made Time for Me:**
+### **You Never Made Time for Me**

 There were a couple cool things that I liked about working as an employee at my company, but for every "cool" aspect, there were dozens of maybe "not so cool" aspects.

 The biggest of which: Companies expect you to be flexible (work overtime), but they are rarely flexible with you.

 Millennials value their time.
-Shocking I know, but there are places we would rather be.
-We like work, but working is not necessarily living.
-Is it?
+There are places we would rather be.
+We like work, but we work to live, we don't live to work.

 Flexibility is huge for millennials.